Best Headphones for Under $50

-It's a great time to look for a new pair of headphones.
+It’s a great time to look for a new pair of headphones.
 There are more choices than ever before, and you don’t have to spend a fortune to get a decent set.
-We've combed through our ratings to find the best headphones for under $50 from our tests, and the following models are all great picks for casual listening, whether you're grooving to a playlist at the gym or catching a podcast while you do the dishes.
+At Consumer Reports, we buy and test dozens of headphones every year, evaluating them across a range of criteria, including comfort, fit, and sound quality.
+We’ve combed through our ratings to find the best headphones for under $50, and the following models are all great picks for casual listening, whether you need a last-minute stocking stuffer or a new pair to get you through some holiday travel.

 You will have to give up some audio performance to find headphones under $50.
 Models with truly outstanding sound quality or the latest features can cost several times as much.
 But the headphones listed here will probably outperform that old tangled pair you picked up on the way to the airport.

 Here’s a great option if you’re looking for an inexpensive true wireless model.
 (They don’t have a physical connection between the earpieces.)
 The 1MORE PistonBuds deliver great sound quality for the price, beating out competitors that cost far more.
 They have an advertised 3.5-hour battery life—fairly standard for a true wireless model—and come with a charging/carrying case that will recharge the earphones almost five times before it needs to be plugged in again.